Classical Mechanics and Electromagnetism

 Cosmology in an expanding universe, inflation, big bang nucleosynthesis, baryogenesis, neutrino and nuclear astrophysics.
 Second term: Cosmological perturbation theory and the cosmic microwave background, structure formation, theories of dark matter.

 A systematic exposition of Einstein's general theory of relativity and its applications to gravitational waves, black holes, relativistic stars, causal structure of space-time, cosmology and brane worlds.
 Given in alternate years.
-Not offered 2022-23.
+Part c not offered 2023-24.

 Special topics in Gravitational-wave Detection.
 Physics of interferometers, limits of measurement, coherent quantum feedback, noise, data analysis.